-“I am opposed to National Grid’s proposed fracked gas pipeline in the Capital District dubbed as “E37 Reliability and Resiliency Project”.
-National Grid (NG) did not consider alternatives to using a pipeline to transport their gas, and they have not demonstrated a sufficient need for gas.
+I am opposed to National Grid’s proposed fracked gas pipeline in the Capital District dubbed as “E37 Reliability and Resiliency Project”.
+First of all, National Grid (NG) did not consider alternatives to using a pipeline to transport their gas.
+In addition, they have also not demonstrated a sufficient need for gas.

 Possible extreme cold days on the order of a few days a year would not constitute such a need.
-Nor would temperatures based on past data, without valid projections of what future temperatures, constitute such a need.
+Nor would temperatures based on past data.
+I mean without valid projections of what future temperatures would then constitute such a need.